sohaibjb/RVM-finale/README.md

-# Reverse Vending Machine (RVM) - Waste Classification and Automated Sorting Prototype
+# Reverse Vending Machine (RVM) - Automated Sorting Waste Classification Prototype

 This project is a Qt-based recycling and waste-sorting vision mechanism .
 The main application provides a touchscreen desktop UI is built on a camera for waste classification with a TensorFlow Lite model and controlled GPIO hardware from a raspberry pi that work together to detect an item, classify it, and react through the UI and motors.